david-hil/100-days-of-code/LOG.md

 **Today's Progress**: Extended my BTC-App functionality

 **Thoughts:** Stuff's hard.
 Only added a little feature in the whole hour and i had so much trouble with it.

+### Day 7: September 12, 2018

+**Today's Progress**: Fixed CSS problem with my course change

+**Thoughts:** I couldn't do anything yesterday and only half an hour today, because of school. i think I have to reduce the time per day to 30 minutes on work days.